-The UK Visitor Visa Eligibility Requirements (2025) explain the conditions every applicant must meet to qualify for a short-term stay in the United Kingdom.
-This guidance applies to visitors travelling for tourism, business meetings, academic purposes, or private medical treatment, and reflects Home Office rules as of October 2025.
+The UK Visitor Visa Eligibility Requirements (2026) explain the conditions every applicant must meet to qualify for a short-term stay in the United Kingdom.
+This guidance applies to visitors travelling for tourism, business meetings, academic purposes, permitted paid engagements, short study, transit, or private medical treatment, and reflects current Home Office visitor rules.

 A Standard Visitor Visa typically allows stays of up to 6 months per visit, but eligibility depends on demonstrating your intent to visit temporarily, financial stability, and strong ties to your home country.